 If it isn’t evident by now, I love my birds… Actually, at some point (I have absolutely no memory of this) I told my mom that ‘Birds were my life’… ok so I may have been just a touch of dramatic there but I do love birds.

-- A Chicken Waterer (You can pick these up at your local CO-OP of Tractor Supply store.
-You could also check places like Craigslist for them but if you do choose to bring home a used one make sure you wash it really well so that it doesn’t carry any nasty things to your birds.)
+- A Chicken Waterer (You can pick these up at your local CO-OP or Tractor Supply store.
+You could also check places like Craigslist, or Facebook Marketplace for them but if you do choose to bring home a used one make sure you wash it really well so that it doesn’t carry any nasty things to your birds.)

 - A chicken feeder (These also can be bought at the CO-OP or Tractor Supply.
 Same with this one if you decide to buy a used one make sure you wash it really well.
 Anything that is not bought new I spray down with GSE(Grapefruit Seed Extract) and water or a bleach and water mix.)

 - Shavings (DO NOT USE CEDAR SHAVINGS the oils in the chips irritate their lungs).
 You can also use something like hemp bedding, some people also like to use puppy pads.